heutelbeck/sapl-policy-engine/sapl-documentation/6_3_Spring.md

 **`signalTransitions`**.
 Surfaces every suspend/resume boundary to the subscriber as a non-terminal exception on the error channel.
 When `false` (the default), boundary transitions are silent: the subscriber sees items while permitted and silence while suspended, with no programmatic notification of the transition itself.
 When `true`, the subscriber receives an `AccessDeniedException` (with the suspend reason) every time the subscription is silenced, and an `AccessGrantedException` every time it resumes.
 Both directions are gated symmetrically by the same flag.
 Terminal denies bypass the gate entirely and surface as a normal Reactor terminal error regardless.
 Subscribers that want to render UI state changes per transition (e.g. "stream paused, waiting for access") opt in to `signalTransitions=true`.

 **`pauseRapDuringSuspend`**.
 Controls the underlying connection while the subscription is silenced.
-With the default `false`, the protected method's `Flux` stays subscribed throughout the silenced period; items keep arriving from upstream and are silently dropped on the way to the subscriber.
-Lower latency on resume; preserves whatever state upstream holds (subscription IDs, message offsets, etc.).
+With the default `false`, the protected method's `Flux` stays subscribed throughout the silenced period.
+Items keep arriving from upstream and are silently dropped on the way to the subscriber.
+Lower latency on resume.
+Preserves whatever state upstream holds (subscription IDs, message offsets, etc.).
 With `true`, the upstream subscription is disposed when the subscription is silenced and re-established when the subscription resumes.
 Stops upstream side effects during suspension at the cost of paying re-subscription latency on resume.
 Opt in for upstream sources with expensive side effects that must not run when the subscriber is denied access.

 #### Backpressure Transparency